JC-Morph/alghemy/readme.md

 ## License

-The gem and all related code is available as open source under the terms of the [GPLv3 License](https://www.gnu.org/licenses/gpl.html).
+The entirety of this library is available as open source under the terms of the [GPLv3 License](https://www.gnu.org/licenses/gpl.html).